standout/standout-help-center/help/using-standout/audit-logs.md

 ## Viewing activity log

-1. Go to the "Activity log" section in your organization
+1. Go to the "Activity log" section in the main menu
 2. You'll see a list of events in chronological order (newest first)
 3. Each event shows:
    - **Event**: The type of change that happened